mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 ## Reading a Scientific Paper

+Be mindful of why you are reading it?
+Note the points of what you want to gain from the paper you will be reading and why are you are reading this.
+Each approach is different.
+For example, You are critiqueing a paper.
+Follow critique guideline.
+If you want to read a paper to learn newmethods or techniques focus on it.
+Focus on definition, terms, problems formulation, etc. The critiques guides are still valid here.

 A interesting point while reading to keep in subconcious mind that read and let your mind feel it.
 I can do it by reading and moving my eye from it to notes and write the words from mind about what I read between few and far.